generic_sews: Generic Spatial Early-Warning signals

 Value

-generic_sews returns an object of class generic_sews_single (actually a list) if mat is a single matrix or an object of class generic_sews_list if mat is a list.
+generic_sews returns an object of class simple_sews_single (a list) if mat is a single matrix or an object of class simple_sews_list if mat is a list.
+You probably want to use some of the methods written for these complicated objects instead of extracting values directly (they are displayed using print(<object>)).

-indictest returns an object of class generic_test (actually a data.frame).
+indictest returns an object of class generic_test (a data.frame).

-plot methods return ggplot objects, usually immediately displayed when R is being used interactively.
+plot methods return ggplot objects, usually immediately displayed when plot is being called at the R prompt.

 References